-Under terms of the agreement, JOGMEC has committed to a firm, non-refundable \$3,000,000 work program with the objective of doubling the current mineral resource size through the provision of 7,700 meters of diamond drilling at Area 4.
-The program will also investigate two exploration targets outside of Area 4 with 1,500 m of diamond drilling and will further investigate optimization of the processing flow sheet with specific metallurgical test programs.
-JOGMEC also retains the right to accelerate spending and in this regard has increased the Term 1 budget amount to \$4,100,000 which provided for additional drilling in Area 2B.
+Under terms of the agreement, JOGMEC has completed a non-refundable \$3,000,000 work program with the objective of doubling the current mineral resource size through the provision of 7,700 meters of diamond drilling at Area 4.
+The program also investigated two exploration targets outside of Area 4 with 1,500 m of diamond drilling and will further investigate optimization of the processing flow sheet with specific metallurgical test programs.
+JOGMEC also retains the right to accelerate spending and in this regard has elected to move on to Term 2 of the JV Agreement with an additional budget funding commitment of \$2,063,000.
+This brings the total funding commitment up to \$6,163,000.